Program - ICPC 2016

 We extended the VisualID glyph technique to cope with structural software elements and used it to address two issues in software maintenance: identify classes with the same dependencies and classes with a similar set of methods.
 We have compared VisualID against three visual representations: textual, graph (nodes and edges), and dependency structural matrix.
 Our experiments indicate that VisualID significantly helps identify classes with the same dependencies and classes with similar methods when compared with visual techniques commonly used in software maintenance.

-Taming the IDE with Fine-grained Interaction Data | PDFLink
+Taming the IDE with Fine-grained Interaction Data | PDF

 Roberto Minelli, Andrea Mocci, Romain Robbes, and Michele Lanza